-The best areas to stay in Key West for both first-time and returning tourists are the neighborhoods of Duval Street, Historic Seaport, Smathers Beach & New Town, Bahama Village, Mallory Square.
+The best areas to stay in Key West for first-timers are the neighborhoods of Duval Street, Historic Seaport, Smathers Beach & New Town, Bahama Village, Mallory Square.
 In today’s post, I’ll be going over where to stay in Key West for tourists, nightlife, shopping, and family.

 Key West is famous for its sunset, the locals and tourists celebrate the sunset in Mallory Square every evening.
 It’s also known for lively nightlife, beautiful beaches, historic sites with its pastel, conch-style architecture.
 Key West is also home to Ernest Hemingway and many other writers.

-The majority of people will want to stay in Old Town during their visit, as it is a large area with the biggest collection of attractions.
+Old Town is the best place to stay in Key West for first-timers because it is a large area with the biggest collection of attractions and hotels.
 However, those wanting to stay near the airport will be better off in New Town.
 This is also a great choice for those on a budget as well.

 Those visiting for New Year’s Eve will want to consider the historic seaport.
 With beautiful views of the fireworks over the water and a bar that hosts the most iconic event of the night, it is the destination that gives you the most complete experience.